 Operating currents are very low during the acquisition phase, which allows a significant power saving when the conversion rate is reduced as shown in Figure 10.
-This power saving depends on the mode used.
-The AD7651 automatically reduces its power consumption at the end of each conversion phase.
-This feature makes the AD7651 ideal for very low power battery applications.
-It should be noted that the digital interfaceand the reference remains active even during the acquisition phase.
-To reduce the operating digital supply currents even further, the digital inputs need to be driven close to the power supply rails (i.e., DVDD or DGND)
+The AD7661 automatically reduces its power consumption at the end of each conversion phase.
+This feature makes the AD7661 ideal for very low power battery applications.
+It should be noted that the digital interface remains active even during the acquisition phase.
+To reduce the operating digital supply currents even further, the digital inputs need to be driven close to the power supply rails (i.e., DVDD or DGND) and OVDD should not exceed DVDD by more than 0.3V